|S E A R C H D V D B e a v e r|

 the obligatory eccentric old scientist with the foreign accent, who

 explains werewolves to Nicholson.
 And beautiful women to be his lovers

-Some films don't always transfer well to digital - and I believe Wolf is one of them.
-With the dual-layering and adequate HD bitrate I'd like to think what I see is heavy grain - but it honestly looks more like clunky noise in the background.
-The image is thick and detail is rarely impressive.
+The image is thick and has a natural softness.
 I have no doubt that the Blu-ray surpasses the last DVD edition is visual quality but fans expecting a pristine and glossy sharpness will be left wanting.
-Colors seem realistic, for the most part, but as the film is so dark when they are exposed - they can seem less-naturally brilliant.
-It doesn't appear as though any excessive digital tinkering has taken place - which would have given it a more modern-pleasing appearance to those with expectations of such.
-Wolf probably looks this way - excessively grainy to a fault - in hopes of homage to the older werewolf flicks it harkens to.
+It doesn't appear as though any excessive digital tinkering has taken place.
+Wolf probably looks this way - grainy, heavy - in hopes of homage to the older werewolf flicks it harkens to.
 From that standpoint the 1080P Blu-ray transfer from Sony is probably quite authentic.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 It's a reasonably competent DTS-HD Master 5.1 at 2939 kbps although the film doesn't rely on the effects to an excessive degree.
 There isn't memorable depth or range but there are some deep bass'ed earthy growls that can transport a shiver or two.
 There are some optional foreign language DUBs and subtitle options in English, French, Portuguese or Spanish and my Momitsu has identified it as being a region FREE disc playable on Blu-ray machines worldwide.